caseykotowski/Stock-Analysis/README.md

 ### Was it worth it?

-In this example, I believe it was worth the time to refactor the code.
-Aside from the learning opportunity, efficiency was important to the scenario.
-Our client wants the potential to analyze all stocks, so effiecency is the biggest feature my code could offer.
+In this case, I believe it was worth the time to refactor the code.
+Aside from the learning opportunity, efficiency was important to my client.
+He wants the potential to analyze all stocks, so effiecency is the biggest feature my code could offer.

 That's not to say it wasn't without challenges.
 By introducing more arrays, the complex variables opened me up to more typos and bugs.
 I had difficulties figuring out whether to use the *i* for looping or the tickerIndex variable.
 I went through much trial and error to get all of the details right, and the final issue that I had to pick through to find was in my conditional statements.
 For the line `If Cells(i + 1, 1).Value <> tickers(tickerIndex) And Cells(i, 1).Value = tickers(tickerIndex) Then` , it took a long time for me to notice that I typed `Cells(i + 1)`, instead of `Cells(i + 1, 1)` .
 I missed the column call, and it was hard for me to see.
 Refactoring opens you up to little errors like those when you edit your working code.